-Heathside School follows the Surrey Safeguarding guidelines.
-Our Child Protection Policy and E-Safety Policy are available on our policies page here.
-Our Safeguarding Policy can be downloaded below.
+Heathside School follows the procedures.
+Our Safeguarding and Child Protection and Safeguarding Policy together with our Online Safety Policy are available on our policies page here.

 Wellbeing and Mental Health Links

-If you are worried about your child’s Online Safety or Mental Health and well-being, these sites provide useful information and sources of support, please click here
+If you are worried about your child’s Mental Health or Wellbeing please click here

 For links to websites that provide more information, guidance and support, please click here.